Does reporting matter?

 A map of these VRs is shown below, as well as the full text of the USAF response.

-So YES, your input makes a difference, so KEEP REPORTING THOSE NUISANCE FLIGHTS to https://www.dm.af.mil/Contact-Us/Noise-Concerns/ with copies to us at peacefulchiricahuaskies@gmail.com if you like.
+So YES, your input makes a difference, so KEEP REPORTING THOSE NUISANCE FLIGHTSThese reports go to Davis-Monthan and the Arizona Air National Guard, with copies to the submitter and Peaceful Chiricahua Skies.

 Full text of USAF response: